 Primary care physicians, as well as some specialty practices such as cardiology, find themselves candidates for in-house dispensing as a new revenue stream and improve compliance and outcomes.
 Scriptdispense, a Florida-based firm that provides a turnkey solution for physicians to setup in-house dispensing, suggests that a medical practice can realize $5,000 to $10,000 additional monthly revenue.

-In-office dispensing is relatively unique; a value-added service for patients that distinguishes the practice among the competition.
+In-office dispensing is relatively unique; a value-added service for patients that distinguishes the practice from the competition.
 Some estimates have it that only three to five percent of all prescriptions are dispensed at the point of treatment.
 But that small slice likely includes hospitals and other medical facilities.
-It’s a value-added service that can bolster patient satisfaction and the practice marketing message
+It's a value-added service that can bolster patient satisfaction and the practice marketing message

 “The vast majority of patients have never experience ‘live adjudicated’ dispensing where they can use their insurance and pick up their medication at physician’s office,” according to Chuck Willen of Scriptdispense.
 [Real-time adjudication of the insurance claim assures the office of reimbursement and provides the patient and the office with immediate and accurate payment/co-payment information.]